bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 └── tsconfig.json
 ```

-With our project scaffolded and development scripts in place, we’re ready to build the Express server that will handle AI-powered form extraction.
+With our project scaffolded and development scripts in place, we're ready to build the Express server that will handle AI-powered form extraction.

 ### Building the Server